k0shk0sh/Cheaphlight/README.md

 # Cheaphlight
-Cheaphlight, is an un-official client for Google Flight based on MVP structure.
+Cheaphlight, is an un-official client for Google Flights based on MVP structure.